trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 - Three second delay ensures login page has time to load, this can be increased if using slow internet connections.
 - Username and password are entered in login field.
 - Two second delay ensures security key page has time to load.
-- U2F authentiation completes automatically.
+- U2F authentiation completes automatically." %}
-." %}

 Learn more about OnlyKey's implementation of U2F [here.](https://docs.crp.to/features.html#universal-2nd-factor-authentication-u2f)